ervinjusufagic/zacco-sudoku-api/README.md

 ### `Routes`
 #### /puzzles
 * GET: gets all puzzles
-* POST: you need to send a puzzle a solution and a difficulty level
+* POST: you need to send a puzzle, solution and a difficulty level

 #### /puzzles/puzzleId
 * DELETE: deletes a puzzle